chryz-hub/web-dev-resources/README.md

 <summary>
 <strong> Javascript</strong>
 </summary>
-You can create segments for blogs, documentations, repositories, books and the rest by adding contents.
+You can create segments for javascript blogs, documentations, repositories, books and the rest by adding contents.
 <details>
 <summary>